 In retail, the saying “the customer is always right” is a golden rule.
 A similar rule applies for leasers.
 When designing, styling, and/or renovating a property for the purpose of renting, it’s important to focus on what consumers want.
 While you may like a certain style or design layout in your own home, that may not be what’s best for your rental property.
 Examine local properties that have success renting to see what’s most popular in your area.

 Visuals Are Important

-While it’s always best to not judge a book by its cover, chances are potential renters will draw their conclusions on your property based on its appearance.
+While it’s always best not to judge a book by its cover, chances are potential renters will draw their own conclusions about your property based on its appearance.
 A clean, carefully-designed property will draw in more potential residents.
 You want it to seem inviting; do whatever you can to make it feel so.

 Kitchen And Bathroom